25. OF Michael Conforto

 14. SP Lucas Giolito

 The Angels went all in at the trade deadline, acquiring Giolito, C.J.
 Cron, Randal Grichuk, and Reynaldo Lopez.
 Staring at a fourth-place finish, it seems like their decision didn’t exactly pan out as intended.
-Giolito has struggled mightily since joining the team, which is especially shocking after he looked good with the White Sox through the first half of the year.
-The Angels are going to enter the offseason with a ton of questions — mainly surrounding the future of superstar Shohei Ohtani.
-Whatever happens with Ohtani, retaining Giolito will certainly be on the agenda.
-The 29-year-old sticks around in Anaheim.
+Giolito struggled mightily after joining the team, which is especially shocking after he looked good with the White Sox through the first half of the year.
+The Angels shockingly waived Giolito after just five appearances, and he was quickly scooped up by the Guardians.
+He didn’t fare much better in Cleveland (7.04 ERA over 6 starts), but he did have an impressive 12-strikeout game against the AL Champion Texas Rangers.
+That outing plus his pedigree might be enough for Giolito to stick around in Ohio for 2024.

 13. SP Jordan Montgomery

-It was busy deadline for the Rangers, who executed a pair of deals for two arms.
+It was a busy deadline for the Rangers, who executed a pair of deals for two arms.
 One of those pitchers, Max Scherzer, is set to be on the team through the 2024 season (with the Mets forking over a majority of the bill).
 The other is former Cardinal Jordan Montgomery who has developed into a steady arm over the last several years.
-Depending on how you view Texas’ rotation, Montgomery is a quality option as the No. 3 or No. 4 starter.
-Additionally, he gives the Rangers a bit more flexibility considering the right-handed heavy staff (Scherzer, Nathan Eovaldi, Jon Gray, and Dane Dunning).
+Montgomery’s contribution during Texas’ historic playoff run cannot be understated.
+He emerged as a true ace for the club, and an invaluable piece to the rotation.
+No chance the World Series champions let him walk.

 Prediction: Montgomery re-signs with the Texas Rangers